molgenis/molgenis/molgenis-compute-core/README.md

-	-b local    #will simply execute sequentially on the commandline -b pbs      #will use 'qsub' to submit jobs to pbs cluster job scheduler (default) -b grid     #will use a 'pilot job database' to submit jobs for the grid -b custom   #will use the templates in the 'custom' folder in molgenis compute distro
+	-b local    #will simply execute sequentially on the commandline -b pbs      #will use 'qsub' to submit jobs to pbs cluster job scheduler (default) -b custom   #will use the templates in the 'custom' folder in molgenis compute distro -b grid     #will use a 'job database' to submit jobs for the grid (requires -d) -d host		#configures the job database server, when you want to manage you jobs via db
+				#default: none, or 'localhost' when using 'grid'.

+### Using job database

-NB: grid schedulers are notoriously unreliable.
+Optionally you can manage your jobs via a job database.
+This is required when using -b grid because grid schedulers are notoriously unreliable.
 Therefore we implemented a best practice 'pilot job' database with help of http://www.ebiogrid.nl.
 In this system:

-* the real jobs are submitted to a molgenis database (runs in background)
+* the real jobs are submitted to a molgenis database (runs in background or central server)
-* seperately, 'pilot jobs' are submitted to the grid
+* seperately, 'pilot' jobs are submitted to the grid
 * each pilot job retrieves and runs real jobs (until it times-out)

-Command:
+Commands:

+	#start job database on localhost
+	molgenis --database-start
+	> molgenis job database started

-	#run jobs by putting them in pilot database (returns a key)
+	#generate jobs by putting them in pilot database
 	molgenis -w workflow -p parameters.csv -b grid
+	> submitted 20 jobs to database: localhost
-	> key=1w1e3eewer3wrw3r
+	> runid=a3r4dtr5

-	#submit pilot jobs to the grid
+	#submit 20 pilot jobs to the grid via pilot job database
 	molgenis --pilot 20 user@grid.ui

-	#submit pilot jobs to the grid using another host and key
-	molgenis --pilot 20 user@grid.ui -h myhost.com -key 1w1e3eewer3wrw3r
+	> submitted 20 pilots to grid via user@grid.ui

-You can run the pilot job database on another server as follows
+You can use the pilot job database from another server as follows

-	#on other server, start pilot database (will be run in background)
-	molgenis --backend grid

-	#on the computer you want to run from, set --host to other server
-	molgenis --host otherserver.com
+	molgenis --database otherserver.com
-	molgenis -b grid -w path/workflow -p parameters.csv
+	molgenis -w path/workflow -p parameters.csv -b grid

+You can submit pilots for another runid

+	molgenis --pilot 20 user@grid.ui --id a3r4dtr5

-### Monitoring
+### Monitoring jobs

-You can monitor running jobs via:
+You can list currently generated jobs via:

-	molgenis
+	molgenis --list

 Example result:

-	running 7 jobs (1 running, 6 queued, 0 completed, 0 errors)
+	running 7 jobs (1 running, 6 queued, 0 completed, 0 failed)
 	workflow:   path/to/workflow
 	parameters: path/to/parameters.csv
 	            path/to/moreparameters.csv
 	backend:    grid
 	jobdir:		path/to/jobs
-	host:		localhost (see http://localhost:8080/pilots for web view)
+	database:	localhost (see http://localhost:8080/pilots for web view)
+	jobid:		a3f4tg3de2

 	job			host-id		status	time
 	step1_x		1			R		00:00:10
 	step1_y		2			Q		-